knallcharge/DatatablesBundle/README.md

 # SgDatatablesBundle

-# WARNING: This repository is no longer maintained.
+## This repository is a fork of https://github.com/stwe/DatatablesBundle.

-# This repository will not be updated.
-The repository will be kept available in read-only mode.